Pairwise versus multiple network alignment: Results and discussion

 \subsubsection{Protein function prediction under PE versus ME frameworks}

 Next, we compare protein function prediction accuracy between the PE and ME frameworks, relying on approach 1 for pairwise alignments and on the fairly comparable approach 3 for multiple alignments.

 For both the network sets with known and unknown node mapping, the predictions under the PE framework have higher precision while the predictions under the ME framework have higher recall (Fig. \ref{fig:exp3_pefvsmef} and Supplementary Fig. \ref{fig:exp3_pefvsmef_full}).
-Note that for networks with known node mapping, both sets of predictions have impressively high precision and recall scores, so any difference in their scores can be considered ``marginal''.
+Note that here, higher precision and lower recall for the PE framework compared to the ME framework could be due to somewhat fewer predictions under the PE framework than under the ME framework.
+Also, note that for networks with known node mapping, both sets of predictions have impressively high precision and recall scores, so any difference in their scores (1\%-6\%) can be considered marginal.
 This is not the case for networks with unknown node mapping, where the scores are lower.
-In this case, the superiority of the PE framework's precision over the ME framework's precision is much more pronounced than the superiority of the ME framework's recall over the PE framework's recall.
+In this case, the superiority of the PE framework's precision over the ME framework's precision (17\%) is more pronounced than the superiority of the ME framework's recall over the PE framework's recall (8\%).
 Additionally, achieving higher precision might be more preferred than achieving higher recall in the task of protein function prediction by experimental scientists who would potentially validate the predictions.
 Thus, we can argue that overall the PE framework (i.e., pairwise alignments) results in more accurate predictions than the ME framework (i.e., multiple alignments).